kickSimon/glide-issue-example/README.md

 This is just a quick test to demonstrate an issue with Glide.

 - Add `glide-test.local` to your host file
+- Run `composer install` from inside './www'
 - Run `docker-compose up`
 - Browse to the site